yngvek/terningspill/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.1.

+Purpose of the game is to roll a dice 6 times, and making decision whether to use 1 or 2 decimals, getting as close as possible to 1.
+The winner is the one who gets 1, or as close as possible below 1.
+If a players total exceeds 1, they lose.
+The game is still in development.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.